-The following table contains information regarding securities authorized and available for issuance under our equity compensation plans for certain employees, directors, and consultants, as of April 21, 2017.
+The following table contains information regarding securities authorized and available for issuance under our equity compensation plans for certain employees, directors, and consultants, as of April 24, 2018.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants, and rights Weighted average exercise price of outstanding options, warrants, and rights Number of securities remaining available for future issuance Equity compensation plans approved by security holders 1,074,500 \$ 0.18 1,000,000 Equity compensation plans not approved by security holders Total 1,074,500 \$ 0.18 1,000,000
+Number of securities to be issued upon exercise of outstanding Weighted average exercise price of outstanding Number of securities remaining options, warrants, options, warrants, available for Plan Category and rights and rights future issuance Equity compensation plans approved by security holders ^{1,2} 1,418,000 \$ 0.23 648,000 Equity compensation plans not approved by security holders Total 1,418,000 \$ 0.23 648,000

-&lt;sup>1 The Company has a stock incentive plan, which became effective June 1, 2016, and expires April 4, 2026 (the "2016 Plan").
+The Company has a stock incentive plan, which became effective June 1, 2016, and expires April 4, 2026 (the "2016 Plan").
 The 2016 Plan provides for the granting of equity awards to employees and directors.
 The maximum number of shares for which equity awards may be granted under the 2016 Plan is 1,000,000.
 Options granted under the 2016 Plan expire no later than ten years from the date of grant or 90 days after employment ceases, whichever comes first, and vest over periods determined by the Board of Directors.

-&lt;sup>2 The Company had a stock incentive plan, which became effective May 18, 2006, and expired April 12, 2016 (the "2006 Plan").
+2 The Company had a stock incentive plan, which became effective May 18, 2006, and expired April 12, 2016 (the "2006 Plan").
 The 2006 Plan provided for the granting of equity awards to employees and directors.
 Options granted under the 2006 Plan expire no later than ten years from the date of grant or 90 days after employment ceases, whichever comes first, and vest over periods determined by the Board of Directors.